 Myths about Security of your website

-Never, never take the security of your website for granted, especially when it’a an ecommerce website.
-An ecommerce website will have a lots of financial transactions involved.
+Never, never take the security of your website for granted, especially when it’s an eCommerce website.
+An eCommerce website will have a lots of financial transactions involved.
 So the security of such website needs to be taken seriously.

 Network security is one of the main part of IT industry and it undergoes constant development and updation.
 Make sure you keep up with it and are not left behind.